 Q: Is there any documentation that shows that DCCR works?

-Q: How is this DCCR different from the Diazoxide that’s already available?
+Q: How is this DCCR different from the diazoxide that’s already available?

-From the body so it needs to be taken 2 or 3 times a day.
-DCCR is an extended release formulation so it is absorbed over a longer time and it allows us to dose the medication once daily.
-The DCCR tablets also allow for consistent dosing which is difficult to achieve with an oral suspension diazoxide.
-We expect that DCCR may be safer and may have a lower number and severity of side effects due to the ability of being able to dose at lower levels while still achieving a therapeutic effect.
-That, however, needs to be confirmed in the clinical trial we are now conducting.
+A: That’s a really good question.
+Diazoxide Choline Controlled Release (or DCCR) is not the same as diazoxide.
+Diazoxide Choline is a crystalline salt form of diazoxide, which allows it to be made into a tablet form, which in turn allows for a slow release of diazoxide choline and absorption of diazoxide.
+Think of it as a tablet that releases small amounts of diazoxide choline over 24 hours in the gut.
+In contrast, the currently available diazoxide formulation is an “immediate release” formulation.
+Meaning that it is more rapidly absorbed and then cleared from the body, so it needs to be taken 2 or 3 times a day.
+DCCR is an extended release formation so it’s absorbed over a longer time and it allows us to dose the medication once daily.
+The tablets, DCCR tablets also allow for consistency of dosing which is difficult to achieve with an oral suspension diazoxide.
+We expect that DCCR may be safer and may have a lower number and severity of side effects due to the ability to dose at lower levels while still achieving a therapeutic effect.
+That, however, needs to be confirmed in the clinical trials that we are now conducting.

 Q: What side effects might participants need to be watching for?